Spring Framework 6.1 introduces RestClient a new Fluent API to make synchronous HTTP requests

 .toEntity(Product.class);

-For more flexibility of how you want to handle the response, the exchange
+For more flexibility of how you want to handle the response, the exchange would be the option to go with,

 also you need to provide an explicit mapping for your desire Type, eg : ObjectMapper